digital-archives/HISTGA1011/slides/automation.md

 ## Definition
 # Shell (2/2)

 There are many different types of shells such as PowerShell (windows), bash (Mac), zsh (Mac).
-You can think of the shell as a specific type of engine that interprets your commands into actions.
+You can think of the shell as a specific type of engine that interprets the commands input into it, into specific actions your computer will do for you.

 ---